<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Step 3: Deployment

-For real-world deployment, optimised throughput and availability are crucial.
+For real-world deployments such as Model Deployment in Machine Learning and Stable Diffusion, optimised throughput and availability are crucial.
 Export the weights of best-performing checkpoints from training for production readiness.
 Models can be compressed further using techniques like distillation and pruning while retaining accuracy.

 With optimised models in hand, write clean inference code that handles prompting, image generation and processing model output.
 Set up REST API endpoints that accept text prompts and return resultant images.
 Containerise model and servers using Docker for portability across environments.